microsoft/hands-on-lab-github-copilot/docs/workshop.md

  Sorry, your browser doesn't support embedded videos.
 </video>

-## Avoid Using Publicly Published Code
+## Avoid using publicly published code

 If you set up a Copilot Business subscription for your organization, you can configure GitHub Copilot settings for your organization.